| Delegates attended the Opening Ceremony of the Exhibition Vietnam Diary through the perspective of famous Mongolian painters. |

 The exhibition is also a vivid demonstration of the cultural connection between Vietnam and Mongolia, an opportunity to look back and appreciate the friendship between the two peoples.
 A relationship built over many generations based on understanding, respect, sharing and mutual support.
 Art not only reflects history but also helps the people of the two countries understand each other better, appreciate the past and look to the future.

-The director of the Mongol Art Gallery said that the works on display this time vividly depict the life, landscapes, and customs of the Vietnamese people.
-These works not only serve as visual diaries but also serve as living historical documents recording unique moments in the shared history of the two countries.
+The Director of the Mongol Art Gallery said that the works on display this time vividly depict the life, landscapes, and customs of the Vietnamese people.
+These works not only act as visual diaries but also as vivid historical documents recording unique moments in the shared history of the two countries.

 The exhibition is open to visitors from April 21-24.